The 5 Best Audiobook Apps for Speed Listening (2026)

 Use our calculator above for exact hours, minutes, and seconds.

 Try the Audiobook Speed Calculator now and see how much time you'll actually get back.
-Test different speeds, track your finish dates, and make your listening fit your life—not the other way around.
+Test different speeds, compare your listening time and hours saved, and make your listening fit your life—not the other way around.

 Scroll up to start experimenting and reclaim your hours today.